voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantStatus.md

 • **CONNECTING** = `"CONNECTING"`

-A participant received the conference invitation and is connecting to a conference.
+A participant received a conference invitation and is connecting to a conference.

 ___